-In the 2021-2023 period, the Group has planned the sales of about 1 million ton of FUTURECEMTM.
+In the 2021-2023 period, the Group has planned the sales of about 1 million ton of FUTURECEM $^{\text{TM}}$.
 Starting from 2023, the annual production is expected to grow year by year.
-According to current estimates, by 2025 25% of grey product commercialized by Cementir is going to be replaced by FUTURECEMTM and by 2030 60% of the cement is going to be produced through FUTURECEMTM technology
+According to current estimates, by 2030 Futurecem $^{\text{TM}}$ volumes sold are expected to reach around 51% of total volumes sold in Europe and 60% of grey cement volumes.

 - Climate strategy.
 We analyse Cementir governance frameworks including emissions reduction targets and the alignment of governance and remuneration structures with low-carbon objectives.
-Please see our 10-year roadmap for more details about the climate strategy - Social risks.
+Please see our 10-year roadmap for more details about the climate strategy. - Social risks.
 Cementir is focused on labour management, Health and Safety issues and analysis of human rights across the whole Group.
 Cementir strives to reduce the number of injuries step by step.
 The implementation and maintenance of effective and efficient management systems for incident prevention is one of the key health and safety objectives at Group level.
 During 2020, all certified cement plants completed the migration process to the ISO 45001 standard (Health and Safety certification), finding full compliance with the standard's requirements.
 By the end of 2020, 73% of cement plants were ISO 45001 certified in total.
 The Group plans to certify all cement plants by 2022.